Skip to main content

 About the by-law builder

-FCNB’s online by-law builder allows you to create by-laws for your cooperative as required under the Cooperatives Act.
-It allows you to customize the by-laws to better meet your cooperative’s needs.
-It is the cooperative’s responsibility to ensure that its by-laws meet its specific needs and are in compliance with the Act.
+Our online by-law builder allows you to create by-laws for your cooperative as required under the Cooperatives Act.
+You can customize the by-laws to better meet your cooperative’s needs.
+The by-law builder is meant as a tool only, and it is the cooperative’s responsibility to ensure that its by-laws meet its specific needs and comply with the Act and other applicable laws.

 Build your by-laws